KNOWLEDGE HUB

 How Discovery & Thesis Phase Should End (and What Comes Next)

-Validation and Design
+Validation & Design

 From Customer Evidence to Investment-Ready Ventures: A Phase-Two Operating System